5 Key Energy Saving Tips for Summer: Best Temperature to Set the Thermostat And More!

 THE TOP 5 ENERGY SAVING TIPS FOR SUMMER

 Summer in Phoenix can be a stressful time for homeowners.
 In addition to soaring temperatures, the kids may be home more often with school out, you may be entertaining more or you may find that the heat puts a strain on more appliances than just your air conditioner.
-So what’s a Phoenix area homeowner to do?
-Here are our top 5 energy saving tips!
+So what’s a Phoenix-area homeowner to do?
+From using ceiling fans and cleaning air filters, to finding the best temperature to set the thermostat in Summer, here are our top 5 energy saving tips for the summer!

 HOW CAN I LOWER MY ELECTRIC BILL IN THE SUMMER?